Chronic Fatigue: AntidepressantsSkip to the navigation

 - If you have trouble concentrating on daily tasks, you may need a medicine to take during the day that can help with concentration and clear thinking.

-If depression has been diagnosed along with CFS, antidepressants may be used to treat depression also.
+If depression has been diagnosed along with ME/CFS, antidepressants may be used to treat depression also.

 The U.S. Food and Drug Administration (FDA) has issued an advisory on antidepressant medicines and the risk of suicide.
 Talk with your doctor about these possible side effects and the warning signs of suicide.